Date:

 One of the most common issues identified by RMA members is linked to this specific resolution, which is a lack of scope and clarity over what can be defined as a “service” for the purpose of ICF negotiations.
 RMA strongly believes that properly defining thresholds or indicators for how municipalities (and arbitrators) can define a service would further streamline the process, reduce conflict, and ensure that both parties come to agreement on commonly defined regional services.

-While the extension was a positive step and increased the likelihood that the process could be improved before mandatory renegotiations are required, RMA remains concerned that municipalities may execute early renegotiation clauses within some ICF agreements to attempt to exploit the current flaws in the process outlined in this resolution.
-Alberta Municipal Affairs has indicated that no review or changes to the ICF process will be considered until the conclusion of ICF legal appeals currently underway.
-This means that the current terms will remain in place indefinitely, which poses risks to municipalities.
+While the extension was a positive step and increased the likelihood that the process could be improved before mandatory renegotiations are required, RMA remained concerned that municipalities may execute early renegotiation clauses within some ICF agreements to attempt to exploit the current flaws in the process outlined in this resolution.

-The RMA released a member engagement guide for ICFs in March of this year, in response to the engagement survey released by Municipal Affairs that closed on April 19, 2024.
-RMA looks forward to reviewing the results of that survey.
-In April 2024, RMA submitted input on ICFs on behalf of members.
-RMA’s input into the process was informed by this resolution, and it made several recommendations to the Province:
+Following a member survey in Spring 2024, RMA submitted input on ICFs on behalf of members.
+RMA’s input into the process was informed by this resolution, and it made several recommendations, including the following that are relevant to this resolution:

 Provincial Ministries: